 Under the terms of the SLA, the Company incurs fees payable to Drew which are calculated based on the market-based value of the borrowed shares by DNB from Drew at the interest rate of the New Convertible Bonds.
-During the quarter ended March 31, 2023, such fees of \$0.7 million were incurred (see Note 19 - Related Party Transactions).
+During the three and six months ended June 30, 2023, such fees of \$0.3 million and \$1.0 million were incurred (see Note 19 - Related Party Transactions).

-Further, as part of the SLA, the Company also guarantees to reimburse Drew in the event DNB does not return the Drew Shares at a price equal to the higher of the Company's share price and NOK 56.36.
+Further, as part of the SLA, the Company also guaranteed to reimburse Drew in the event DNB does not return the Drew Shares at a price equal to the higher of the Company's share price and NOK 56.36.
 As DNB returned in full the shares borrowed from Drew on April 19, 2023, the Company was not required to fulfil the guarantee.
 The fair value of the guarantee was concluded to be immaterial as at March 31, 2023.

-As of March 31, 2023, 14,232,778 shares have been drawn by DNB from Drew which were repaid upon Settlement on April 19, 2023, by DNB drawing this same number of shares from the Company.
+As of March 31, 2023, 14,232,778 shares had been drawn by DNB from Drew which were repaid upon Settlement on April 19, 2023, by DNB drawing this same number of shares from the Company.
+As of June 30, 2023, the Company lent 16,154,645 shares to DNB for the purposes of allowing the holders of the New Convertible Bonds to perform hedging activities on the OSE.

-As of March 31, 2023, the unamortized amount of the issuance costs associated with the SLFA was \$12.4 million.
-No shares have been issued to DNB from Borr during the quarter ended March 31, 2023.
+As of June 30, 2023, the unamortized amount of the issuance costs associated with the SLFA was \$11.4 million.